laurentedel/hadoop-utils/README.md

 This was functional but slow and buggy since YARN may returns lines with CR/LF.

 This script use the Cloudera manager API to get Yarn applications, and JQ library to parse and process the Json : http://stedolan.github.io/jq/

+It's obviously not optimized but hey, this is quick&dirty stuff for raw administrator.